Bob Mingo opened Bob Mingo Music Sales in 1967

 Bob Mingo opened Bob Mingo Music Sales in 1967, after being encouraged by fellow musicians who weren’t happy with the local offerings at the time.
 The early store was in the basement of the Mingo home, only open nights while Bob held down a full-time day job and gigged on the weekends.

 As the store became more successful, it outgrew the basement, and Bob relocated to Dominion Street, where it stayed until 2006.
 More and better brands were added to the mix over the years: Mingo Music is Atlantic Canada’s oldest Yamaha dealer, and major brands like Peavey and Roland have been with us for over 25 years.
-Bob always had an eye open for “the next big thing”, and we continue that today, welcoming brands such as Breedlove and Alvarez guitars.
+Bob always had an eye open for “the next big thing”, becoming the first Yamaha dealer in Atlantic Canada, and one of the first dealers for John Pearse strings in Canada.

 A self-proclaimed “hack” on guitar, Dave Mingo is an alumni of the successful Truro school band program (fortunate enough to be in the Top Rhythm Section at a National competition in grade 12).
 He was largely taught by Wade Brown, one of Truro’s local legends on guitar.